-(2) Illness or injury in the immediate family (spouse, children, parents, grandparents, in-laws or relatives living in the employee's home).
+(2) Illness or injury in the immediate family (spouse, children, parents, or relatives living in the employee's home).

 C. A County official may allow one (1) day of sick (normal hours per day) leave without a medical provider's excuse, but any days over a two (2) day period must be accompanied by a medical provider's 'Return-to-Work' note unless otherwise authorized by Human Resources.
-Any sick day used greater than four (4) individual days in a calendar years' time requires a doctors excuse.
-AMENDED DECEMBER 29, 2020
+Any sick day used greater than four (4) individual days in a calendar years' time requires a doctor's excuse.
+Any employee utilizing no sick time within the six-month periods (January- June/ July - December) shall receive a personal day equivalent to one normal scheduled day.
+Awarded personal day shall not be considered applicable to overtime status.
+The awarded personal day must be used within six months after the award.
+AMENDED JUNE 26TH 2025